 - Jack Russell Terrier: Often experiences anxiety from a strong desire for social interaction, making them sensitive to changes in routine and environment.

-- Chihuahua: Small but feisty, this breed’s anxiety is typically a result of their vulnerability to larger animals and loud noises.
+- Chihuahua: Small but feisty, this breed’s fears are typically a result of their vulnerability to larger animals, they are also prone to noise anxiety.

-- Bichon Frise: Known for their cheerful disposition, they can develop anxiety when not properly socialized or you leave them alone for extended periods.
+- Bichon Frise: Known for their cheerful disposition, they can develop separation and social anxiety.

 - Border Collie: As intelligent working dogs that like to herd, they can become anxious when they lack mental stimulation or physical activity.